 Open areas in semi-natural woodlands provide exceptionally important habitats.
-In high forest and coppice beech-oak woods rides often support many of the herbs which are characteristic of heathland.
-On their margins they have concentrations of shrubs and small trees, such as sallow, rose and rowan.
-Together with the adjacent wood edge, they form a mixture of habitats which generate concentrations of wildlife.
+In beech-ash woodlands rides often support many of the herbs which are characteristic of chalk and limestone grassland.
+On their margins they have concentrations of shrubs and small trees, such as dogwood, whitebeam, sallow and hazel.
+Together with the adjacent woodland, they form a mixture of habitats which generate concentrations of wildlife.
 Maintaining these open and edge habitats is an important reason why woodland nature conservation generally requires management, not neglect.
 Cutting will usually be necessary.
 Rides and roadside can be improved by judicious widening or scalloping, and by creating large open areas at junctions.